EJSnow/EJSnow.github.io/README.md

 # EJSnow.github.io
 Just a little website of mine.

-The actual website is not in the `main` branch, instead it's hosted over at the `gh-pages` branch.
+The actual website is not in the `main` branch, instead it's hosted over at the `site` branch.
 To view the website like a normal person, navigate to [https://EJSnow.github.io](https://ejsnow.github.io).

 If you see anything in the source code you would have done better, feel free to [open an issue](https://github.com/EJSnow/EJSnow.github.io/issues) so we can discuss it.
 ## Credits